Water Lines & Service Upgrades in Toronto & the GTA

 - Whole-home low pressure or buried leak

-- You need to confirm the route before digging
+- Need to confirm the line route before digging

-- Replacement is likely but surface disruption matters
+- Replacement is likely but driveway, landscaping, or finishes matter

 Likely next clicks